-Timeline Action Steps Was this action step in place in 2018-2019?
+Timeline Action Steps Was this action step in place in 2019-2020?
 Evidence of Completion (Submitted artifacts housed in SharePoint) Day(s) 2 and 5 following the District calendar day rotation Continue discussion about differentiation strategies in PLCs Yes PLC notes (Agendas, and minutes) Ongoing Utilize WY-TOPP modular assessments to monitor progress toward proficiency of standards.
 Yes Data from these assessments are made available online and can be printed if the need arises.
 Ongoing Continue schedule of Peer Observation Yes Copy of the Schedule.
 Documents used to participate in observations and the recording tool to track the process.
-Ongoing After school enrichment & intervention No Schedule of class options.
-Copy of a sample ILP (Individual Learning Plan) First Wednesday of the Month Review SIP plan & check on progress Yes Meeting Agenda and Minutes
+Ongoing After school enrichment & intervention Yes This will be scheduled depending on COVID-19 restrictions being lifted.
+Some online options may come to fruition as well.
+First Wednesday of the Month Review SIP plan & check on progress Yes Meeting Agenda and Minutes

-Timeline Action Steps Was this action step in place in 2018-2019?
-Evidence of Completion (Submitted artifacts housed in SharePoint) Ongoing Professional Development/ELA District training for Kindergarten No PLC notes (indicating new thinking and progress based on training) Monthly Family Engagement Families will learn strategies/games to help students at home.
+Timeline Action Steps Was this action step in place in 2019-2020?
+Evidence of Completion (Submitted artifacts housed in SharePoint) Ongoing Ongoing Professional Development/PLC cohort work on RtI process PD notes (indicating new thinking and progress based on training) Monthly Family Engagement Families will learn strategies/games to help students at home.
 For example math night allows parents to learn a variety of games for home that will help build math skills.
-Yes Sign in sheets and an overview o what activities occurred and a cop of the invitation.
-Day(s) 2 and 5 On our 6 day rotation Collaborate with PLCs identify strengths and areas to grow.
+Sign in sheets and an overview of what activities occurred and a copy of the invitation.
+These will likely be online due to COVID-19 restrictions Day(s) 2 and 5 On our 6 day rotation Collaborate with PLCs identify strengths and areas to grow.
 Identify specific students and link to specific strategies.
 Focus alternates between Math and ELA as needed.
-Yes Agenda & Notes from meeting March 12 th & 13 th during Parent Teacher Conferences Stakeholder Climate Survey Identify areas of strength and areas to grow.
-This will help guide our leadership team in the work we do to ensure all stakeholders' needs are met.
+Yes Agenda & Notes from meeting Ongoing Virtual Teacher Training No Teachers will get 7 hours of training to become Certified Virtual Teachers.
+Training will be initial 5 hours of asynchronous training Sign in sheets will be evidence of teachers attending training.
+March 11 th & 12 th during Parent Teacher Conferences Stakeholder Climate Survey Identify areas of strength and areas to grow.
+This will help guide our leadership team in the work we do to ensure all stakeholders needs are met.
 Yes Data results of the survey